 As required by Internal Revenue Service Publication 1075, individuals in positions that have access to Federal Tax Information (FTI), will be subject to a background investigation and a criminal history check.
-In addition, individuals hired into positions that have access to FTI will be re-investigated at the frequency prescribed in Publication 1075 least once every ten (10) years.
+In addition, individuals hired into positions that have access to FTI will be re-investigated at least once every ten (10) years.